Toys / Beanie Babies

 - Theme Naming:

 - Three pastel-colored rabbits were named Hippity, Hoppity and Floppity.
-Supposedly, there was going to be a Flippity in there too, but it was never made.

 - A fourth rabbit named Hippie was made as a counterpart to the above three.
-He lacked the neck ribbon but was otherwise identical to the above three in size and shape, albeit with a pastel ty-die coloration.
+He lacked the neck ribbon but was otherwise identical to the above three in size and shape, albeit with a pastel ty-dye coloration.

 - Trope 2000: Some Beanie Babies have a "Ty 2000" tag.